Home Cocktails Ordinary Drink Long Island Tea

 Why is it called Long Island Tea if it doesn't contain tea?

-The Long Island Tea gets its name from the color and appearance of the drink, which resembles iced tea.
-Despite its name, it contains no actual tea; instead, the combination of spirits and cola creates a similar hue.
+The Long Island Tea gets its name from its resemblance to iced tea in color and presentation, despite containing no actual tea.
+The combination of spirits and cola creates a similar dark hue, which can confuse those unfamiliar with the drink.

-What is the origin of the Long Island Tea?
+What is the origin of the Long Island Tea cocktail?

-The Long Island Iced Tea was reportedly created in the 1970s in Long Island, New York, as a way to mix various spirits into a single cocktail.
-It quickly gained popularity for its potent mix and appealing taste.
+The Long Island Tea cocktail is believed to have originated in the 1970s in Long Island, New York.
+It was created as a way to mix various spirits into a single drink, making it popular among party-goers looking for a potent yet flavorful option.

 You Might Also Like